open-telemetry/oteps/text/0202-events-and-logs-api.md

 # Introducing Events and Logs API

 In this OTEP we introduce an Events and Logs API that is based on the OpenTelemetry Log signal.
 The Events here refer to the independent Events and not to be confused with Span Events which occur only in the context of a span.
 In OpenTelemetry's perspective Log Records and Events are different names for the same concept - however, there is a subtle difference in how they are represented using the underlying data model that is described below.
-Although every language has APIs for logs, they are not all capable of creating events.
 We will describe why the existing Logging APIs are not sufficient for the purpose of creating events.
 It will then be evident that we will need an API in OpenTelementry for creating events.

-We have an option of adding API for both Logs and Events.
-However, there is a general consensus that we should not have an API in Otel for creating logs since each language already has multiple logging frameworks.
-Therefore we restrict the API specification below to Events and call it Events API.
-For logs, it is recommended that end-users continue to use existing Logging APIs and export the logs into OTLP using the  [appender API](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation-appender-api-internal/src/main/java/io/opentelemetry/instrumentation/api/appender/internal) and LogEmitter SDK.
-The Events API will offer a subset of the features of LogEmitter SDK and so it will be backed by LogEmitter SDK and the LogRecord data model.
+The Logs part of the API is supposed to be used only by the Log Appenders and end-users must continue to use the logging APIs available in the languages.

 ## Subtle differences between Logs and Events